iancanderson/iancanderson.com/_posts/risk-parity-portfolios.md

 ## Free lunch?

-From what I can tell, there aren't a lot of "free lunches" in the investing.
+From what I can tell, there aren't a lot of "free lunches" in investing.
 Either you take more risk and get rewarded (with a lot of volatility in the meantime), or you take less risk and get lower returns with less volatility.
 It turns out, risk-parity portfolios can kind of get you a free lunch: more reward with the same risk as a more "standard" portfolio (or less risk with the same reward).

 ## Risk parity?